 Figure 4-3 shows water levels for the Orphan Boy Mine and the Montana Tech well, along with monthly precipitation amounts.
-Water levels in the Montana Tech well showed a similar response to precipitation events from 2001 through 2005, rising in the spring and declining throughout the winter.
+Water levels in the Montana Tech well showed a similar response to precipitation events from 2001 through 2004, rising in the spring and declining throughout the winter.
 However, the 2005 water-level rise was less than the previous two years although precipitation amounts were higher.
 The 2006 water-level response was similar in the spring, with water levels beginning to rise in April; however, a corresponding decline in the fall did not occur.
-Instead water levels continued to rise into the late fall-early winter before leveling off.
-Water levels had a net increase between 4.5-ft and 5.5-ft at these two sites.
+Instead water levels continued to rise into the late fall-early winter before leveling off, rising again in the spring and summer of 2007, before leveling off once more during the late fall-early winter.
+Water levels had a net increase of 1.8 ft at these two sites.

-Water levels in the Marget Ann Mine and well S-4 increased between 7.1-ft and 8.6-ft during 2006.
-This is only the second yearly rise in the last eight years.
+The water level in the Marget Ann Mine rose over 1.1 ft during 2007; this is the third yearly rise in the last nine years.
+The water level in well S-4 decreased by 0.32 ft during 2007, which is a departure from last year's large increase.
 Figure 4-4 shows water-level hydrographs for these two sites with monthly precipitation totals shown.
 Water levels from 1994 through 1998 showed a consistent increase regardless of precipitation amounts.
 From 1999 through 2002, water levels declined, with little apparent influence from precipitation.
 Water levels in the Marget Ann Mine and well S-4 increased throughout 2003.
 The initial 2003 water-level rise occurred shortly after a substantial amount of precipitation in the spring (April) of 2003 and continued to rise regardless of precipitation trends the remainder of the year.
 During 2004 and 2005, water levels declined steadily throughout the year regardless of precipitation events.
-This trend reversed itself in 2006 with water levels rising in the spring (April), before leveling off in the late fall-early winter.
+This trend reversed itself in 2006 and continued throughout 2007 with water levels rising in the spring (April), before leveling off in the late fall-early winter.
 This is the same trend observed in the MT Tech well and Orphan Boy Mine.

 Water levels in all four of the Outer Camp sites have a net increase since monitoring began.
-The increases vary from over 8-ft at the MT Tech well to just over 30-ft at the Marget Ann Mine.
+The increases vary from over 9 ft at the MT Tech well to over 29 ft in the Marget Ann and Orphan Boy mines.